ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** when you're working on a React project, you will almost never add these script tags to your HTML file on your own, because React projects almost always use a build process which as part of that build process, injects these script tags into the HTML code for you.

+### React Projects use a Build Process

+`react-scripts` package provides a bunch of tools that take your code and transform it behind the scenes before it's then injected into the browser.
+Or to be precise, before it's then injected with help of a script tag into the HTML file.

+if you inspect a web page, you can find script elements, generated and injected into this HTML file automatically behind the scenes by this built process that's running in the background.

+#### Your code is transformed before it's handed off to the browser / Why React projects typically require a build process that transforms your code

+**<span style='color: #495fcb'> Note:** *Vite*, *create-react-app, ... , give you such a build process (no custom setup or tweaking neede)

+- raw unprocessed React Code won't execute in the browser, mostly because *ReactJS* uses this special `JSX` feature (HTML code written in JavaScript files, this is not a standard JavaScript feature).
+- In addition, the could would not be optimized for production (e.g, not minified, though valid code that's highly optimized to be as short and small as possible to reduce the amount of code that has to be downloaded by the website visitor)

+It's this development server which is watching your source code behind the scenes, and which is then also kind of transforming that source code behind the scenes and which is then adjusting the HTML file to contain these script elements that do then load that transformed source code.

+**<span style='color: #495fcb'> Note:** that's also the reason why you also need to install NodeJS on your system in order to work on React projects.

+Because NodeJS is not just used to install packages with the NPM command or to create projects with the NPX command, but instead it's also used behind the scenes by these tools that are used by that build process that's running behind the scenes.

+So NodeJS is also needed and used behind the scenes to make sure that your React code gets transformed.

 <!---
 [comment]: it works with text, you can rename it how you want